 John Joe (or J.J.)
 Schlichtman.
 I am a professor and student of community sociology.
-My writing centers on the potential for equitable, just, asset-based community development.
-It aims to connect our understanding of what seem like big processes such as globalization and gentrification to everyday lives on the street level.
-I study transformation: how people and groups resist or exploit it, the decisions residents make in navigating it, its influence on the urban landscape, and the various paths governments take to influence it.
+My writing centers on the potential for equitable, asset-based community development.
+All of my work asks the question: ‘what is justice in this particular situation?’
+A big part of what I study is transformation: how people and groups resist or exploit it, the decisions residents make in navigating it, its influence on the urban landscape, and the various paths governments take to influence it.

-The New York Times noted the “daring tack” of my first book, Gentrifier (2017), co-authored with Jason Patch and Marc Lamont Hill, while Bloomberg CityLab suggested that the story of my second book, Showroom City, “is, in a way, a timeless one.”
-My third book (~2026) seeks to establish a framework for debates on just community development.
+The New York Times noted the “daring tack” of my first book, Gentrifier (2017), co-authored with Jason Patch and Marc Lamont Hill, while Bloomberg CityLab suggested that the story of my second book, Showroom City (2022), “is, in a way, a timeless one.”
+I am working on a third book that seeks to inform debates about just community development.
 The ‘fabric approach’ is rooted in a recognized but inadequately considered assumption: that all neighborhood revaluing and reinvestment implies former devaluing and disinvestment.
-With this in mind, it unpacks the ‘threads’ related to this potentially tumultuous devaluing and revaluing.
-The framework highlights not only how these initial injustices took place (the devaluation threads), but shows how they can be inadvertently amplified with hasty resolutions to shuffle people around in the name of undoing them (the revaluation threads).
-It illuminates the reality that just, sustainable community development can only occur when each neighborhood’s unique combination of these historical threads are understood.
+With this in mind, it unpacks the ‘threads’ of a neighborhood’s history related to this devaluing and revaluing.

 My research and perspectives have been discussed in The New York Times and Bloomberg CityLab, as mentioned, but also in outlets such as Next City, NPR, Chicago Tribune, The Independent (UK), The Economist, and Architectural Digest.